Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 6. Connect power supply to the DUT.
 7. Boot DUT from new image.

-Using SD-Wire there is no need to disconnect SD card from DUT.
+Using SDWire there is no need to disconnect SD card from DUT.

-### Scenario using SD-Wire:
+### Scenario using SDWire:

 Setup preparation:

-1. Insert SD card to the SD-Wire.
+1. Insert SD card to the SDWire.
-2. Insert SD-Wire into the DUT and connect it to the TS with micro-USB-->USB cable.
+2. Insert SDWire into the DUT and connect it to the TS with micro-USB-->USB cable.
 3. Connect RTE power control connectors to the DUT
-4. Check serial no. of SD-Wire:
+4. Check serial no. of SDWire:

 ```
 ➜  ~ sudo  sd-mux-ctrl --list